-PREPARATION FOR INSERTING INTRAGASTRIC BALLOON
+PREPARATION FOR THE INSERTION Of AN INTRAGASTRIC BALLOON

 You will be asked to fast 8 hours before the intragastric procedure.

-The procedure begins with you receiving local anesthetic spray in the throat and relaxing intravenous medication.
+The procedure begins with you receiving local anesthetic spray in the throat and a relaxing intravenous medication.
 Subsequently, the nurse will insert a plastic ring between the teeth to keep your mouth open while protecting your teeth.
 Then the binoculars are passed through your mouth and down into your stomach.
 This is not painful and you will be able to breathe without problems.
-It may be necessary to blow air to get a better overview in your stomach.
+It may be necessary to blow air to get a better view in your stomach.
 This can also give a strange feeling and it can make you want to burp.
 The balloon is lowered into your abdomen and then the intragastric balloon is inflated with saline solution.
 Finally, the scope (binoculars) will be inserted into the abdomen one last time to double check whether the balloon is in the correct position and properly inflated.

 You will be able to return home within an hour but you MUST NOT drive a car or motorcycle for the rest of the day.